hakan-krgn/spigot-injection/README.md

 Now we can create our configuration class.
 We can use `@ConfigFile` annotation to create configurations.
 We can use `@ConfigValue` annotation to get values from the configuration.

+> **Remember:** Always create the file in the /src/main/resources directory, or errors will occur!
+>
 ```java
 @ConfigFile(
         type = ContainerType.YAML,